 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection including the conservatory and garage.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the formation of rear extension.